 In 2017, he received two Jeff Award nominations for “Actor in a Principal Role – Musical” – winning for his work as the title character in Griffin Theatre’s Bat Boy: The Musical.

-This fall he joined the cast of Grease at the Starlight Theatre in Kansas City.
+Last fall he joined the cast of Grease at the Starlight Theatre in Kansas City.

 He spent this summer in Door County, Wisconsin at Peninsula Players where he played the title role in Peter and the Starcatcher and Michael in The Bridges of Madison County.

 Early this year he played Bobby Strong in BoHo Theatre’s Urinetown.
 He was also featured in a Co-Star role on Season 5, Episode 13 of Chicago Fire.